 under the direction of a pulmonologist, establish appropriate

-An extended maintenance program is also offered to patients
+extended maintenance program is also offered to patients completing the

-completing the initial program.
-Programs are available on both an
+initial program.
+Programs are available on both an inpatient and

 The center offers the latest in lung function tests (LFTs) and related